 Since summer of 2020, we have planted over 450 tree and shrub seedlings in Hillside Woods, mostly using individual cages and tubes, plus some donated wildflowers (see dataset).
 For more details on our 2021 planting project, see News.
+We've also planted 700 trees and shrubs (mostly shrubs) along Farragut Parkway.

 How do you plant a tree?
 Click here for useful tips.

 Planted items: colored by type of tree or plant.
+Note, not every installed plant was captured in this dataset.

 Planting Pilot, Spring 2021